bioboot/bggn213_W22/schedule.md

 ---
-<a name="20"></a>
+<a name="21"></a>
-## 20: Course wrap up and online portfolio completion
+## 21: Course wrap up and online portfolio completion

 **Topics:**
-Summary of learning goals, Student course evaluation time; Find a gene assignment due.
+Summary of learning goals, Find a gene assignment due.
 Discussion of Bioinformatics and genomics career opportunities, Open study/project troubleshooting.
 Making a public facing GitHub pages portfolio of your bioinformatics work.